basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 * **The System properties**

 Remember what I said earlier that Spark configuration can be confusing? there is a third place where you have to set Spark properties.
 System properties.
-If you are using Spark in YARN mode the only way to configure so is as a System property:
+If you are using Spark in YARN mode the only way to configure it as so is as a System property:

 ```System.setProperty("SPARK_YARN_MODE", "true");```